-5 Goals and Feedback The degree to which goals are clearly communicated, acted upon, and fed back to staff and alignment of that feedback with goals.
-6 Learning Climate A climate in which: a) leaders express their own fallibility and need for team members' assistance and input; b) team members feel that they are essential, valued, and knowledgeable partners in the change process; c) individuals feel psychologically safe to try new methods; and d) there is sufficient time and space for reflective thinking and evaluation.
-E Readiness for Implementation Tangible and immediate indicators of organizational commitment to its decision to implement an intervention.
+5 Goals and Feedback The degree to which goals are clearly communicated, acted upon, and fed back to staff, and alignment of that feedback with goals.
+6 Learning Climate A climate in which: a) leaders express their own fallibility and need for team members' assistance and input; b) team members feel that they are essential, valued, and knowledgeable partners in the change process; c) individuals feel psychologically safe to try new methods; and d) there is sufficient time and space for reflective thinking and evaluation. Е Readiness for Implementation Tangible and immediate indicators of organizational commitment to its decision to implement an intervention.
 1 Leadership Engagement Commitment, involvement, and accountability of leaders and managers with the implementation.
-2 Available Resources The level of resources dedicated for implementation and on-going operations including money, training, education, physical space, and time.
-3 Access to knowledge and information
+2 Available Resources The level of resources dedicated for implementation and on-going operations, including money, training, education, physical space, and time.
+3 Access to Knowledge & Information Ease of access to digestible information and knowledge about the intervention and how to incorporate it into work tasks.
 IV.
-CHA RACTERISTICS OF INDIVIDUALS Α Knowledge & Beliefs about the Individuals' attitudes toward and value placed on the intervention as well as familiarity with facts, Intervention truths, and principles related to the intervention. В Self-efficacy Individual belief in their own capabilities to execute courses of action to achieve implementation goals. С Individual Stage of Change Characterization of the phase an individual is in, as he or she progresses toward skilled, enthusiastic, and sustained use of the intervention.
-D Individual Identification with A broad construct related to how individuals perceive the organization and their relationship and Organization degree of commitment with that organization.
-E Other Personal Attributes A broad construct to include other personal traits such as tolerance of ambiguity, intellectual ability, motivation, values, competence, capacity, and learning style.

-А Planning The degree to which a scheme or method of behavior and tasks for implementing an intervention are developed in advance and the quality of those schemes or methods. В Engaging Attracting and involving appropriate individuals in the implementation and use of the intervention through a combined strategy of social marketing, education, role modeling, training, and other similar activities.
-1 Opinion Leaders Individuals in an organization who have formal or informal influence on the attitudes and beliefs o their colleagues with respect to implementing the intervention 2 Formally appointed internal Individuals from within the organization who have been formally appointed with responsibility for implementation leaders implementing an intervention as coordinator, project manager, team leader, or other similar role.
-3 Champions "Individuals who dedicate themselves to supporting, marketing, and 'driving through' an [implementation]" [101](p.
+CHARACTERISTICS OF INDIV IDUALS A Knowledge & Beliefs about the Intervention Individuals' attitudes toward and value placed on the intervention as well as familiarity with facts, truths, and principles related to the intervention. В Self-efficacy Individual belief in their own capabilities to execute courses of action to achieve implementation goals. С Individual Stage of Change Characterization of the phase an individual is in, as he or she progresses toward skilled, enthusiastic, and sustained use of the intervention.
+D Individual Identification with Organization A broad construct related to how individuals perceive the organization, and their relationship and degree of commitment with that organization. Е Other Personal Attributes A broad construct to include other personal traits such as tolerance of ambiguity, intellectual ability, motivation, values, competence, capacity, and learning style.
+V. PROCESS A Planning The degree to which a scheme or method of behavior and tasks for implementing an intervention are developed in advance, and the quality of those schemes or methods. В Engaging Attracting and involving appropriate individuals in the implementation and use of the intervention through a combined strategy of social marketing, education, role modeling, training, and other similar activities.
+1 Opinion Leaders Individuals in an organization who have formal or informal influence on the attitudes and beliefs of their colleagues with respect to implementing the intervention.
+2 Formally Appointed Internal Implementation Leaders Individuals from within the organization who have been formally appointed with responsibility for implementing an intervention as coordinator, project manager, team leader, or other similar role.
+3 Champions "Individuals who dedicate themselves to supporting, marketing, and 'driving through' an [implementation]" [101] (p.
 182), overcoming indifference or resistance that the intervention may provoke in an organization.
 4 External Change Agents Individuals who are affiliated with an outside entity who formally influence or facilitate intervention decisions in a desirable direction. С Executing Carrying out or accomplishing the implementation according to plan.
 D Reflecting & Evaluating Quantitative and qualitative feedback about the progress and quality of implementation accompanied with regular personal and team debriefing about progress and experience.